September 2020 NPD: Avengers and Mario lead strong transition into autumn

 Mario was huge for Nintendo, and these results do not include any digital sales.

-“Super Mario 3D All-Stars was the second best-selling game of September, and ranked as the No. 10 best-selling game of 2020 year to date,” said Piscatella.
+“Super Mario 3D All-Stars was the second best-selling game of September, and ranked as the No. 10 best-selling game of 2020 year to date,” Piscatella said.
 “Super Mario 3D All-Stars generated the second-highest launch-month for physical dollar sales of any 2020 release, trailing only Animal Crossing: New Horizons.”

 Nintendo likely helped goose these early sales by promising (threatening) to pull the game from store shelves and its online store after March.

-“Super Mario 3D All-Stars’ launch month physical dollar sales rank as the sixth biggest for a Nintendo-published title in U.S. history,” said Piscatella.
+“Super Mario 3D All-Stars’ launch month physical dollar sales rank as the sixth biggest for a Nintendo-published title in U.S. history,” Piscatella said.
 “Super Mario 3D All-Stars trails only Super Smash Bros.
 Ultimate, Super Smash Bros.
 Brawl, Animal Crossing: New Horizons, The Legend of Zelda: Breath of the Wild, and Pokémon Stadium in physical launch month dollar sales.”

 Tony Hawk’s Pro Skater 1+2